AslanAmca/42-cpp_modules/README.md

 This repository contains solutions and resources for the CPP Modules in the 42 school curriculum.
 Each module covers specific aspects of C++ programming and is designed to progressively build proficiency in object-oriented programming concepts, memory management, and advanced C++ features.

+## Modules Overview
+Here’s an overview of each module in this repository:

 | Nº  | Module                          | Description                                         | Topics                                                  |
 | --- | -------------------------------- | --------------------------------------------------- | ------------------------------------------------------- |
 | 1   | **CPP_00**                       | Getting familiar with C++                           | Classes, member functions, and basic C++ features        |